chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

   - image: table
     title: Mobius transform table
     caption: |
       This table explains the string art for different classes of mobius transforms.
 The types of mobius transforms correspond to the number of fixed poins on the circle.
-The elliptic transforms come from hyperbolic rotations, while the hyperbolic transforms come from hyperbolic translations.
+The elliptic transforms arise from rotations of the hyperbolic plane, while the hyperbolic transforms arise from translations of the hyperbolic plane.
 The envelopes look like circles in the Poincare projection.
 Their corresponding shapes in the hyperbolic plane are explained in my [paper](/files/hyperbolic_string_art.pdf)
   - image: reflection
     title: Reflection
     caption: |
       String art for a reflection of the circle.
-This is also a type of mobius trasform.
+This is also a type of mobius transform.
   - image: human_fractal
     title: Fractal string art
     caption: |